TaylorNg95/globe-trekker/README.md

 Users only need to provide date and miles for each entry, as user_id and trip_id are automatically added based on the current logged in user and the trip within which they are adding an entry.

-Entry routes provide for full GET, POST, PATCH and DELETE functionality and can be accessed at '/api/entries' and '/api/entries/:id'.
+Entry routes contain full GET, POST, PATCH and DELETE functionality and can be accessed at '/api/entries' and '/api/entries/:id'.

 *Note:* By design, any time a user adds a new trip (whether pre-set or custom), a new entry will also be automatically created behind the scenes, with date set to '00-00-00' and miles set to 0.
 These entries will never be shown to the user, as 0-mile entries are always excluded.
 However, this action is necessary because the My Trips page is based on all trips where the user has existing entries.
 Thus, if a user starts a new trip but has not yet input any entries, there must be a placeholder entry to ensure the trip is rendered.